m-dati/learning-terraform-3087701/README.md

 The `main` branch contains the starting code for the course and the `final` branch contains the completed code.

+`main.orig` added, containing the base original data of main, in case of next merging or changes applied.

 ### Instructor

 Josh Samuelson